michael105/slterm/README.md

    * Several performance and memory usage related modifications;
      slterm should be the fastest available terminal emulator for X, which does real scrolling
-   * secure mode, option -X: lock all pages into memory, prevent swapping
+   * secure mode, option -X: lock all pages into memory, prevent swapping to disk
    * Gradient custom 32 color palette for colors 0..7
      (0..7 with attributes normal, bold, faint, bold_faint) and the first 16 background colors